Mexico Manufacturing Factories Creating U.S. Jobs

 Fast-forward thirty years and the global manufacturing market is once again undergoing a major shift.
 Labor rates in China are now over $3.00 per hour and while that is still relatively low compared to the United States, it is equal to that of Mexico.
 China’s regulatory environment has also tightened, creating a more globally competitive playing field.
 In addition, executives from around the world, especially the United States, now understand the “true” costs of moving to Asia, including the loss of intellectual property, travel and a poor work/life balance for their employees.

-There is no greater proof to this reality than in the Maquiladora manufacturing market in Mexico.
+There is no greater proof to this reality than in the maquiladoras in Mexico manufacturing market.
 Maquiladoras, who are simply foreign companies operating in Mexico, import nearly 80% of their raw materials into Mexico.
 Of this 80%, the majority is imported under NAFTA from U.S. manufacturers.
 As the manufacturing industry in Mexico continues to draw companies back from Asia, the need for raw materials from the United States continues to expand and create well-paid manufacturing and production jobs.
 More importantly, these new jobs are being created in a free market environment without government protection or subsides, which improves the likelihood of real, sustainable growth.